CharlesPikachu/DecryptLogin/README.md

-# DecryptLogin
+# DecryptLogin - converting the origial encrypted data
 ```
-APIs for loginning some websites using <requests>.
+APIs for logging into some websites using <requests>.
 You can star this repository to keep track of the project if it's helpful for you, thank you for your support.
 ```